neuralconfig/ruckus-ztp/ztp_edge_agent/README.md

-# RUCKUS ZTP SSH Proxy
+# RUCKUS ZTP ZTP Edge Agent

-The SSH Proxy enables remote SSH access to network devices through the RUCKUS ZTP backend server.
+The ZTP Edge Agent enables remote SSH access to network devices through the RUCKUS ZTP backend server.
 It creates an outbound WebSocket connection to the backend, eliminating the need for inbound firewall rules.

 ## Features